YeeTone/A3-CS109-2023Spring/docs/Readme.md

 First line gives the width $w$ and height $h$ of the field.

-Second line give the number of tetrominoes $n$.
+Second line gives the number of tetrominoes $n$.

 The following $n$ lines define $T$ and $S$ of each tetromino.